 May the art form of poetry be your outlet to express yourself, because your voice matters.
 Come out from the blanket of social media and make your way to the forefront.
 Use your words for enlightenment, healing, inspiration, and power.
 Spoken word gives you the platform to shine light on what is right and what is wrong.
 Use your art for activism.

 You have the opportunity to educate and bring awareness.
 Seize the moment.
-Take it to the next level in answering the call, “Where Do We Go from Here?” #MLK50NCRM, #NCRMDropTheMic
+Take it to the next level in answering the call to action to move #FreedomForward at the 5th annual #NCRMDropTheMic Poetry Slam.

 What is a poetry slam?

 A poetry slam is conventionally defined as the art of competitive performance poetry.
 It's a competition at which poets recite original work.

 The National Civil Rights Museum's 2018 Drop The Mic Poetry Slam and Symposium will be a TWO-DAY event this year.
 Both the Symposium and the Slam are FREE & OPEN TO THE PUBLIC.
 Registration for the Symposium will be begin in early July.

 It kicks off with a free Symposium on Friday, August 17, at the Museum with workshops on key components on mechanics, expression, branding and the impact the art has on the community.
 The workshops are open to anyone who is serious about enhancing their creativity and engagement as a poet, spoken word artist or community activist.

 - Keynote by Seasoned Artist

 - ARTIVIST MARKETPLACE and OPEN MIC.